Skip to main content

 11. Set a performance review schedule

-• Provide feedback daily: “Hold their hand” for the first week
+• Give feedback daily in the first week

-• Provide feedback weekly: Continue onboarding in the first month
+• Give feedback weekly through the first month

-• Follow up at 90 days and 6 months
+• Follow up at 30 days, 90 days and six months

-• Deliver the feedback (via chat, email, or formal meeting)
+• Deliver feedback (by chat, email or formal meeting)

 12. Take the new hire out to lunch

-If you haven’t already done so, taking a new hire out to lunch is a great way to welcome them and celebrate their completion of the onboarding process.
-You can schedule this lunch as a reward for finishing their training or as a means of welcoming them to the team.
+If you haven’t already, take your new hire out to lunch.
+It’s a great way to welcome them and celebrate crossing the onboarding finish line.
+Schedule it as a reward for completing training, or simply as a warm “we’re glad you’re here.”

 New Hire Onboarding Checklist Template